Coachella Hacked: Large Data Breach Could Affect Thousands Of Users

 — AP Entertainment (@APEntertainment) February 23, 2017

-Cal State San Bernardino professor and cyber security expert Tony Coulson explained to CBS Los Angeles how a hacker could use the information.
+Tony Coulson, a Cal State San Bernardino professor and cyber security expert, explained to CBS Los Angeles how a hacker could use the information.

 “Hacking techniques are getting more and more sophisticated, and there’s fewer people to defend against them in the cyber security profession,” Coulson said.